Classic Irish Recipes from the Emerald Isle, are comfort food at its very best.

 Irish Bean and Sausage Stew

-“At Gubbeen Farm, a 250-acre coastal plot of land in West Cork, an Irish twist on French cassoulet results in a flavorful, brothy stew of lima beans and thin Irish pork sausages.”
+“At Gubbeen Farm, a 250-acre plot of land in West Cork, an Irish twist on French cassoulet results in a flavorful, brothy stew of lima beans and thin Irish pork sausages.”

 Beef Stew and Dumplings

 “There’s nothing quite like a comforting bowl of beef stew, especially when topped off with fluffy little dumpling pillows.
 Dominic Chapman makes sure the meat is meltingly tender in his recipe by braising it for several hours, and adds flavour with salty pancetta, star anise and plenty of hearty veg.”

 Irish Soda Bread, a national heritage… and a Wilson family favorite.
 Whether it be St. Patrick’s Day or any spring day.
 Comfort food at its finest!

 A dreamy concoction of potatoes, cabbage or kale, and cream.
 A favorite comfort food — any day of the year!